devayanipowar/devayanipowar.github.io/_posts/2019-12-15-DocumentModelling.md

 ```

 Here, if documents have to be classified according to the genre or feature we have to consider a bag of words approach.
-KNN is implemented from scratch using cosine similarity as a distance measure to predict if the document is classsified accurately enough.
+KNN is implemented from scratch using cosine similarity as a distance measure to predict if the document is classified accurately enough.
 Standard approach is:

 1) Consider the lemmatize/stemmed words and convert them to vectors using TF-TfidfVectorizer.
 2) Consider training and testing dataset
 3) Implement KNN to classify the documents accurately.